Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Methods and Concepts

-The rest of the tree was simply built from this first layer (four nodes) down to a third layer where the individual modes are combined two by two.
+The ML-MCTDH wavefunction was defined by building a simple tree reflecting the different types of molecular vibrations among the 93 in-plane normal modes.
+The separation of the branches in the first layer of the tree is based on the frequencies and reduced masses of the normal modes, sorted into four groups defined in SI.
+The latter group reflects also the three-peak features of the spectral density shown in \cref{fig:spectral_density}.
+The rest of the three was built in a simple iterative manner down to the last layer where the individual modes are combined two by two.

 The number of single-particle functions (SPFs) for each node and combined modes was chosen so as to maintain a reasonable computational time ($<\qty{24}{\hour}$ of human time on a 16-core CPU for \qty{200}{\femto\second}) and small lowest natural weights ($< \num{1e-2}$) throughout the simulation.
 A detailed representation of the ML-tree is given in SI, fig. SI-3.